 - Pre-Set Appointments.
 Pre-set appointments are one of the most expensive types of prospects.
 Usually, a telemarketing company will contact the prospect and book an appointment on your behalf, providing you with all the information you need to make an offer and close the deal.

 - Referrals.
-Referrals are considered to be the highest quality prospects, and many agents view them as good news.
-This happens because they’re sent by the people who already use your services, they already think you’re a reliable source, and they are the most likely to buy the service you offer.
+Referrals are considered the highest quality prospects, and many agents view them as good news.
+This happens because they’re sent by the people who already use your services; they think you’re a reliable source and are the most likely to buy the service you offer.